 If you are on our applicants’ short list, you will need to book your IELTS or TOEFL testing as soon as possible.
 This is because the testing process can take several weeks.
 Shortlisted applicants will need to book a test with a company who does English language testing close to their location.

-Shortlisted applicants from Fiji, Kiribati, Nauru, Papua New Guinea, Samoa (except Samoa Foundation applicants), Solomon Islands, Tonga, Tuvalu and Vanuatu must sit the IELTS test after selection interviews.
+Shortlisted applicants from Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Samoa (except Samoa Foundation applicants), Solomon Islands, Tonga, Tuvalu and Vanuatu must sit the IELTS test soon before or soon after selection interviews.

 We contract a company, called Auckland Uniservices, to conduct IELTS testing in the Pacific.
 Before the IELTS test, Auckland Uniservices will also deliver a course to shortlisted applicants to prepare them for the IELTS test.
 This course takes place during two or three evenings at a location in your own country.

 The New Zealand High Commission will contact applicants living on outer Pacific islands about travel to the location of the IELTS test in their country.
 Applicants living on outer Pacific islands may take this preparatory course online, if you have good internet access.

 All IELTS test applicants must have a valid passport.
 All IELTS applications must include a digital colour copy of your passport.